Zijie-ZZ/PFAS-transport-in-CAC-barriers/README.md

 The model solves a one-dimensional advection–dispersion equation with nonlinear Freundlich sorption and a two-site formulation that accounts for both equilibrium and kinetic sorption domains.
-The codes provided here support the analyses and figures presented in the associated manuscript.
+The codes provided here support the analyses and figures presented in a manuscript submitted to *ACS ES&T Engineering*.

 ---